NicoOgno/SQL_server_tutorial/02_MSQLS_IDE.md

 2. Select **SQL Server Management Studio Solution** (`Blanck Solution`)

-3. Give a name for your solution and a path, and click OK.
+3. Give a name for your solution and a path, and click 🆗.

 4. In **Solution Explorer** right click on Solution Add ➡️ New Project.

 5. Select `SQL Server Script`.

-6. Give a name to your project and click OK.
+6. Give a name to your project and click 🆗.
 The new project will be reflected in the **Solution Explorer** sidebar.

 7. Create a new connection in **Connections**, just enter your password.